From buying refillable makeup products to shopping clean beauty brands, here’s how to give your beauty routine a sustainable makeover.

 Beauty brands are already feeling the pressures of their environmentally conscious consumers.
 Innovations like carbon-neutral and waterless beauty are hitting the market.
 And many have begun rebranding and reformulating their products to align with their shoppers’ habits.

-In September 2021, Unilever — the parent company of brands like Vaseline and Dove — announced the launch of its Positive Beauty Growth Platform.
+In 2021, Unilever — the parent company of brands including Vaseline and Dove — announced the launch of its Positive Beauty Growth Platform.
 The initiative aims to partner with startups to scaleups to drive innovation in sustainable and inclusive products.

-In an effort to minimize its environmental impact, French luxury label Chanel debuted its first sustainable beauty collection, No. 1 de Chanel, earlier this year.
+In an effort to minimize its environmental impact, French luxury label Chanel debuted its first sustainable beauty collection, No. 1 de Chanel.
 L’Oréal is also making an effort to reduce its footprint.
 By 2030, 95 percent of the personal care brand’s ingredients will be bio-based and 100 percent of its plastics will be from recycled or bio-based sources.

 L’Oréal also launched its Circular Innovation Fund to support startups working on circular resources in packaging, recycling, waste, and other key sectors.
 (Granted, these are all small changes and do not mitigate the environmental impacts of their other unsustainable products.)